tum-gis/tum-gis-iot-stack-k8s/examples/minikube/README.md

     iot-stack-nodered-ing-ui   nginx   myhost.info   192.168.49.2   80, 443   7s
     ```

-   Edit `/etc/hosts` file with your favorite text editor and add the mapping from above at the end of the file.
+   Add the IP -> hostname mapping to `/etc/hosts` file with your favorite text editor or the code below,
+   based on the output of the last step.

     ```console
      $ sudo bash -c 'echo "192.168.49.2 myhost.info" >> /etc/hosts && cat /etc/hosts'